-Program Specialists are assigned to each Special Education Service Center to provide technical support to special education programs and students with disabilities and to ensure appropriate identification of students in need of special education support and services.
+Program Specialists are assigned to each Local District Special Education office to provide technical support to special education programs and students with disabilities and to ensure appropriate identification of students in need of special education support and services.
 Program Specialists' assignments are determined by the identified need within each Local District.